nuts-foundation/nuts-node/docs/pages/administering-your-node.rst

     $ nuts

-For example, to list all network documents in your node (replace the value of `NUTS_ADDRESS` with the HTTP address of your Nuts node):
+For example, to list all network transactions in your node (replace the value of `NUTS_ADDRESS` with the HTTP address of your Nuts node):

     $ NUTS_ADDRESS=my-node:1323 nuts network list